What is your personal data?

 You have the right to ask us to remove all your data from our database.
 This is when your data was obtained illegally or when the processing of your data is only based on your consent.
-Your right to oblivion is invoked per exception when this is necessary in the context of a legal obligation or for the execution of a legal claim.
+Your right to be forgotten does not apply when data retention is necessary in the context of a legal obligation or for the execution of a legal claim.

 In order to be able to exercise the above rights, we are happy to help you further.
 You can contact our organisation for this:

 If you believe that the processing of your personal data is in conflict with the privacy protection legislation, you also have the right to file a complaint with the privacy committee:

 Changes to this privacy statement